ANNarchy/ANNarchy/docs/manual/RateSynapse.rst

 Synaptic plasticity
 --------------------------

-Learning is possible by modifying the  variable ``w`` of a single synapse.
+Learning is possible by modifying the  variable ``w`` of a single synapse during the simulation.

 For example, the Oja learning rule (see the example :doc:`../example/BarLearning`):